fillipeags/fillipeags/README.md

   <img  align="center" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif"  width="300" height="280"/>
 </p>

 ## I'm a CS Student, Developer-ish, Guitarrist, and a Nerd!
 - 📓 I’m currently working on trying to get my Github used
-- 🤓 I’m currently studying to be a FullStack Javascript Developer
+- 🤓 Also studying to become a FullStack Javascript Developer
 - 👯 I’m looking forward to connect with amazing people
-- 🥅 2020 Goals: Maintain a daily-basis action on github
+- 🥅 2020 Goals: Maintain a regular action on github
-- ⚡ Fun fact: I love to play guitar and watch all kind of tv shows (maybe even too much)
+- ⚡ Fun fact: I love to play guitar and watch all kind of tv shows

 ### Connect with me: